hadronized/strongly-typed-thoughts.net/media/blog/introducing-awoo.md

   - The more time passes, the more conditions and branching we will do.
-What it means is that even if it’s not noticeable (testing floating-point numbers like that is really fast so it won’t change much), it’s easy to get that the second scene requires two tests in order to be rendered while scene 3 requires 4 and scene 1 requires _either_ 1 or 3!
+What it means is that even if it’s not noticeable (testing floating-point numbers like that is really fast so it won’t change much), it’s easy to get that the second scene requires two tests in order to be rendered while scene 3 requires four and scene 1 requires _either_ one or three!
   - We notice that, every time a condition evaluates to `true`, all the previous branches can be completely discarded — we don’t have to test them anymore! — because time will never go backwards in a simulation (that is a strong assumption and it’s not true if you’re debugging,